wolfwfr/vimatrix.nvim/README.md

 Vimatrix.nvim generally functions like a screensaver.

 You can cancel the effect by `moving the cursor`, `inserting text`, or `changing modes`.

-There is an exception when terminal or command-line windows are open and some of the default screensaver settings are altered (see `Known Limitations`)
+By default, the `<Esc>` and `q` keys are also configured for cancellation.

+These keymaps temporarily override existing keymaps while vimatrix is running and restore the original keymaps (if present) when vimatrix closes.
+The keys themselves are configurable.

 Vimatrix.nvim also exposes the `VimatrixClose` and `VimatrixStop` user-commands, that can be called (if the regular means do not work) to stop the ticker and close the window or only stop the ticker, respectively.

+> !NOTE
+> There is an exception to the normal cancellation procedures when terminal or
+> command-line windows are open and some of the default screensaver settings are
+> altered (see `Known Limitations`)

 ### 🖱 Manual Invocation